domoticz/domoticz/scripts/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log

+[2.2.0]

+ - Fixed typo in the doc WActual > WhActual.
+ - Updated switch adapter to match more switch-like devices.
+ - Added Z-Wave Thermostat mode device adapter.
+ - Fixed a problem with thermostat setpoint devices to issue the proper url when updating.
+ - Added secondsSinceMidnight to time attributes (e.g. lastUpdate.secondsSinceMidnight)
+ - Added 4 new time-rules: xx minutes before/after sunset/sunrise.
+ - Added example script to fake user presence.
+ - Fixed support for uservariables with spaces in their names.
+ - Show a warning when an item's name isn't unique in the collection.
+ - Show a warning if the scene or group isn't available right after creating it.
+Needs a Domoticz restart.
+ - Added timing options for security methods armAway, armHome and disarm.
+ - Added idx, deviceId and unit to device objects.
+Don't confuse deviceId with device.id(x) which is actually the index of the device.
+ - Added instructions on how to create a security panel device in Domoticz.
+This device now has a state that has the same value as domoticz.security.

 [2.1.1]